rod-trent/AddictedtoKQL/README.md

 <b><h2>Table of Contents</h2></b>
 The following are links to the entire series so far:<br>
 <i>(links go live when each part/chapter is released)</i>
+* Addicted to KQL Part 0: The Wit and Wisdom of Standard Columns in Azure Monitor Logs<br>
 * Addicted to KQL Part 1: Parsing Unruly Data<br>
 * Addicted to KQL Part 2: Repeatable Repercussion - Building Functions<br>
 * Addicted to KQL Part 3: Deep dive into Join<br>